Europe by Rail in 2026: Night Trains, Scenic Routes & Pass Strategy

 Spain’s AVE

-Spain’s AVE (Alta Velocidad Española) is the most extensive high-speed network in Europe after France, with the finest Promo fare structure:
+Spain’s AVE (Alta Velocidad Española) is the most extensive high-speed network in Europe after France, with a generous Promo fare structure:

 • Madrid–Barcelona: From €15 (Promo, 2h30)